🦉

 • External assets form a reserve-backed stablecoin’s monetary base (M0), providing it with final settlement liquidity while collateralizing its circulating supply (M1) on a 1:1 basis.

-• M1 includes all stablecoins in circulation across user wallets, exchanges, protocols, and smart contracts that are immediately transferrable/spendable.
+• M1 includes all stablecoins in circulation across user wallets, exchanges, bridges, and smart contracts that are immediately redeemable/transferrable/spendable.
 This is considered the stablecoin’s narrow money supply.

 • Unlike fiat money which has an endogenous monetary base, a reserve-backed stablecoin’s monetary base is exogenous and non-fungible with the token itself.
 As a result, M1 does include M0 within its definition for these stablecoins.